eagle-io/docs/source/topics/views/list/index.rst

 Latest Data
 	Timestamp of the most recent data for the parameter.
 Alarms
 	An alarm icon will be shown if there are any active or acknowledged alarms for the parameter.
-Click or touch the alarm icon to display the alarm panel.
+Click or touch the alarm icon to display the Alarm Panel.
 Subscribe
 	Click or touch the subscribe icon to subscribe to the Nodes you would like to receive notifications for.
-You must have subscribe privillege for the Workspace.
+You must have *subscribe notifications* permission for the Workspace.
 Properties
 	Show the Node properties dialog.

 |icon-control| Control parameters can be controlled inline in the parameters list.
 Click the control icon and set the new value or cancel.
-Requires operate permission for the Workspace.
+Requires *operate* permission for the Workspace.

 Attachments